MIST: Multiple Instance Spatial Transformer Network

-\paragraph{Multiscale heatmap network -- $\detector_\detectorpars$.} Our multiscale heatmap network is inspired by LF-Net~\cite{Ono18}.
+\paragraph{Multiscale heatmap network -- $\detector_\detectorpars$.} Any network that provides localization via a heatmap can be used.
+Our standard implementation is a multiscale heatmap network inspired by LF-Net~\cite{Ono18}.
 We improve the network by applying modifications on how the scores are aggregated over scale.
 The network takes as input an image $\image$, and outputs multiple heatmaps $\bh'_s$ of the same size for each scale level $s$.
-To limit the number of necessary scales, we use a discrete scale space with $S$ scales, and resolve intermediate scales via interpolation; see~\Section{heatmap_net} of the appendix for details.
+To limit the number of necessary scales, we use a discrete scale space with $S$ scales, and resolve intermediate scales via interpolation.
+For tasks where pre-trained networks are needed -- \eg classification on a natural image -- we utilize an architecture similar to~\cite{He17}.
+Note that we are simply using the pretrained deep features, and these can also be obtained through a fully unsupervised setup, such as contrastive learning~\cite{Chen20e}, if desired; see~\Section{heatmap_net} of the appendix for details.

 \paragraph{Top-K patch selection -- $\extractor$.} To extract the top $K$ elements, we perform an addition cleanup through a standard non-maximum suppression.
-We then find the spatial locations of the top $K$ elements of this suppressed heatmap, denoting the spatial location of the $k$\textsuperscript{th} element as $(x_k, y_k)$, which now reflect local maxima.
-For each location, we compute the corresponding scale by weighted first order moments~\cite{Suwajanakorn18a} where the weights are the responses in the corresponding heatmaps, \textit{i.e.} $s_k = \sum_s \bh'_s(x_k, y_k) s$
+We then find the spatial locations of the top $K$ elements of this suppressed heatmap, denoting the spatial location of the $k$\textsuperscript{th} element as $(x_k, y_k)$, which now should correspond to local maxima.
+When using multiscale heatmaps, for each location, we also compute the corresponding scale by weighted first order moments~\cite{Suwajanakorn18a} where the weights are the responses in the corresponding heatmaps, \textit{i.e.} $s_k = \sum_s \bh'_s(x_k, y_k) s$

-\paragraph{Generating model for ideal heatmap -- $\splatter(\parameters)$.} For the generative model that turns keypoint and patch locations into heatmaps, we apply a simple model where the heatmap is zero everywhere else except the corresponding keypoint locations (patch center); see~\Section{inversemap} of the appendix for details.
+\paragraph{Generative model for ideal heatmap -- $\splatter(\parameters)$.} For the generative model that turns keypoint and patch locations into heatmaps, we apply a simple model where the heatmap is zero everywhere except at the corresponding keypoint locations (patch centers); see~\Section{inversemap} of the appendix.